Skip to content

 The process

-The energy assessment identified some key areas of improvement, including installing air source heat pumps, repairing faulty double-glazing windows, and increasing employee awareness of energy use in the building.
+The assessment identified some key areas of improvement, including installing air source heat pumps, repairing faulty double-glazing windows, and increasing employee awareness of energy use in the building.

-If followed, the report showed that these recommendations would bring about significant improvements, with a predicted 19,062 kWh of energy saved every year – representing 7.86 tonnes of CO2 emissions, and £1,916 worth of energy bills.
+If fully implemented, the report showed that these recommendations would bring about significant improvements, with a predicted 19,062 kWh of energy saved every year – representing 7.86 tonnes of CO2 emissions, and £1,916 worth of energy bills.
 This convinced the team at Chapman Robinson & Moore that they should go ahead with the measures.

 19,062 kWh